astrohart/xyLOGIX.EasyTabs.VS2022/xyLOGIX.EasyTabs/README.md

 ##### Summary

-Flag indicating whether the underlying window is active.
+Flag indicating whether or not the underlying window is active.

 <a name='F-xyLOGIX-EasyTabs-TitleBarTabsOverlay-_aeroEnabled'></a>
 ### _aeroEnabled `constants`